Best Books to Read in Oregon

 "Eugene Oregon Walks" — A simple, hand-printed book by Tyler Burgess, this is the guide to your neighborhood!
 A collection of 32 maps with step by step directions to notice Eugene's highlights.
 Like Frog's Joke Books, this a book that every longtime Eugenian has or should have.

 Smith Family Bookstore offers online orders and shipping for rare books that they have in stock.
-Or call them direct and they'll find you popular titles for pick up.
+Their downtown Eugene location is jam-packed with an exciting collection of used books.

-Another tip for book lovers: The Shelton McMurphey Johnson House hosts a monthly book club.
+Another tip for book lovers: The Shelton McMurphey Johnson House frequently hosts book club meetings.
 The schedule is listed on their website.
-Currently book discussions are being held on zoom with interested participants.